 Paint Technique: Antiquing Furniture

-Transform a ordinary piece of furniture into a stunning antique with a little bit of paint and glaze.
+Give a ho-hum piece of furniture a timeless, antique-style transformation with a little bit of paint and glaze.

-7. After your glaze dries, add a coat of polyurethane to protect the finish.
+After the stain has fully dried, add a final coat of polyurethane to protect the finish.